 Mode of instruction: On-campus (3 weeks) Academic dates: Sunday 16 June - Thursday 4 July 2024 Housing dates: Friday 14 June - Monday 8 July 2024 Academic fees:

-|Academic fees:||€1650* read more about what is included in the fees.
+€1750.
+Read more about what is included in the fees.

 Credits: 6 European Credits.
 Read more about credits and credit transfer.
+Early admission deadline:

-Early admission deadline:||Tuesday 1 February 2022.
+Thursday 1 February 2024.
 Applications will be processed throughout the year on a rolling basis.

-|Who is this programme for?||For current university students (Bachelor and Master) in the arts and social sciences with an interest in political science, urban studies, sociology, anthropology, and social movements over time.
-Working professionals seeking continuing education in the field are also welcome to apply.
+Background: Students should have an experience in the arts and social sciences, with a particular interest in political science, urban studies, sociology, anthropology and various social movements over time.
+Working professionals who have experience in the above and would like to continue their education in this field are also welcome to apply.

 Want to get to know more about studying in Amsterdam?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.